yuichielectric-enterprise/reading-times-to-azure/README.md

-# reading-time-app
+# reading-time-demo
-The [reading-time-app](https://reading-time-app.herokuapp.com/) is a demo web application using Java and [Maven](https://maven.apache.org/).
+The [reading-time-demo](https://reading-time-demo.herokuapp.com/) is a demo web application using Java and [Maven](https://maven.apache.org/).
 It lists staff recommended books.
 The repository allows you to demonstrate GitHub with the following features:

 - Demonstrate GitHub Flow by implementing a real feature with the ability to break the build due to lack of coverage and to fix it by adding unit tests.
 - As an alternative demonstrate GitHub Flow by making a simple change like changing the background color of the footer or updating the book list.